Library Staff & Policies

 - Cannot place hold requests, cannot check out Course Reserves, Education Collection, DVDs, CDs, LPs

-- If books are needed for longer than 8 weeks, they must be returned and signed out again to restart the 8-week process
+- If books are needed for longer than 8 weeks, they must be returned and signed out again to restart loan period

-- Account is active for 1 year but can be renewed yearly in person provided the account is in good standing.
-There is no limit on the number of times the account can be renewed.
-Account renewal is free of charge.
+- Account is active for 1 year but can be renewed yearly in person provided there are no fines on the account

 Failure to comply with policies will be considered grounds for revoking Community Borrower account.